giuseppeg/giuseppeg.github.com/_posts/2018-12-08-css-in-js-explained.md

 In fact I like to see CSS in JS more like a tool than an ugly bunch of CSS in JavaScript objects.

-## #Humans
+## Conclusion

-I want to conclude this write-up with a reflection on team work and diversity.
+I want to conclude this write-up with a reflection on team work and conventions.

 I read a few times that "people should just learn CSS" rather than looking for answers (and solutions) in CSS in JS.